WordPress/wpcs-docs/wordpress-coding-standards/php.md

 }
 [/php]

 When doing logical comparisons involving variables, always put the variable on the right side and put constants, literals, or function calls on the left side.
 If neither side is a variable, the order is not important.
-(In <a href="https://en.wikipedia.org/wiki/Value_(computer_science)#Assignment:_l-values_and_r-values">computer science terms</a>, in comparisons always try to put l-values on the right and r-values on the left.)
+(In <a href="https://en.wikipedia.org/wiki/Value_(computer_science)#Assignment:_l-values_and_r-values" rel="nofollow" target="_blank">computer science terms</a>, in comparisons always try to put l-values on the right and r-values on the left.)

 In the above example, if you omit an equals sign (admit it, it happens even to the most seasoned of us), you'll get a parse error, because you can't assign to a constant like <code>true</code>.
 If the statement were the other way around <code>( $the_force = true )</code>, the assignment would be perfectly valid, returning <code>1</code>, causing the if statement to evaluate to <code>true</code>, and you could be chasing that bug for a while.